• Skip to primary navigation

 How Much Does a Butterball Turkey Cost at Kroger?

 Butterball is probably the most recognized brands of turkey in the United States.
 Nearly all grocery stores carry their turkeys.
 Kroger was nice enough to put up a sign breaking down the price of a frozen Butterball turkey.
+Here is the one in the Utah store I was in.

-Butterball turkey sign at Kroger
+The Butterball turkey sign at a Smith's store in Springville, Utah.

 The largest turkeys I saw were around 22 pounds in the Kroger and Butterball brands.
 I am not a fan of large turkeys as they are hard to deal with and take longer to cook - thus easy to dry out.
 I always recommend either doing 2 small turkeys or a 14-15 pound turkey along with a whole bone-in turkey breast (see our Instant Pot recipe)

-Yep, my Kroger was selling an Amish Country fresh turkey for $1.99/pound.
+Maybe.
+I have seen them in stores in the east or southern United States but not out west.
+Last time I saw them for $1.99/pound.
 Amish turkeys known to be raised in better conditions than many of the other turkeys.
 They do not use antibiotics and may or may not be free range.

 If you look at the package of most turkeys you will see that it includes some percentage of a solution that may contain turkey broth, water, sugar, vinegar, "natural flavoring", sodium phosphate etc. Yikes!
 The percentages tend to be higher in the frozen turkey than the fresh